23122K/swift-loggable/Sources/Loggable/Documentation.docc/Usage.md

 ```

 ## Passing traits to @Log annotation
-The `@Log` macro supports traits that can be used to tailor its behavior.
-These traits can also be used used on their own, without `@Logged` being attached to a scope.
+The ``Log(using:level:omit:tag:)`` macro supports traits that can be used to tailor its behavior.
+These traits can also be used used on their own, without ``Logged(using:)`` being attached to a scope.

 ```swift
 // FavoriteFactsModel.swift